cdl-geneseo/geneseo-dictionary/C/Craving.md

 # Craving

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Craving

 Created by  Unknown User (ms61) on May 08, 2015

 To really want something, for example chocolate or pizza.